The BEST 17 Trail games & walking activities for your next family hike

 One person could be designated the story teller and recall a story they once read or watched.
 In fact, my husband and I frequently use this as a tactic to get up a super long steep climb… one of us will start recounting (in almost torturous detail) the plot of a recently watched movie or book we’d read.

 My kids used to enjoy doing this too, when they were younger.
-My son loved recounting the plot of whatever lego movie or series he’d recently watched and my daughter loved recounting the entire history of Greek Mythology.
+My son loved recounting the plot of whatever lego movie or series he’d recently watched and my daughter loved recounting the entire library of Greek Mythology.
 If we could get them talking on a topic they were passionate about, those stories could go for hours!

 Another way to use storytelling is to collaboratively make up stories.
-One person could say a sentence then the next person adds the next sentence and so on until everyone has had an opportunity to contribute… and then cycle through again and again.
+The first person could say a sentence then the next person adds the next sentence and so on until everyone has had an opportunity to contribute… and then cycle through again and again.
 I find this usually devolves into silliness rather quickly, but if the trail is getting tough, some giggles will help lift the mood and keep those feet moving!

-4. Two Truths and a Lie
+4. Two Truths and a Lie (good for adults and teens)

-This is a fun game whether you’re playing with strangers or people you’ve known for ages.
+This is a great game whether you’re playing with strangers or people you’ve known for ages.
 In this game, each person takes a turn telling three statements about themselves, two of which are true, and one of which is a lie.
 The others have to guess which statement is the lie.
 This game is a fun way to get to know each other better, and kids will love the opportunity to be creative and learn things about their parents they didn’t know before.

-5. The Alphabet Place or Movie Game
+5. The Alphabet Place or Movie Game (also good for teens and adults)

 My family likes to play this game with names of places.
 Either way, it’s both fun and a great way to get some spelling practice in with your kids!

-6. 20 Questions
+6. 20 Questions (good for teens and adults)

 As the name suggests, guessers have only 20 questions to narrow down the person, place, or thing, that the ‘thinker’ is thinking of.
 The ‘thinker’ can only answer yes or no to the questions.